 This one is tough.
 We can’t run or hide from weather changes.
 As demonstrated in my example, weather reports aren’t always reliable.
 But when we learn to recognize how our bodies react to various forms of weather, we can better prepare for getting through it.

 I love both Colorado and Arizona, but would never live in either state again.
 Instead, I do my best in California.
 And not just southern Cali, Since moving here in 2010, I have discovered that my body prefers that I remain no farther than 75 miles from the Pacific ocean.
-From as San Diego to San Francisco, my body loves being on the coast.
+From as far south as San Diego all the way up to San Francisco, my body loves being on the coast.
 Living here comes with a price tag, but living with less pain is worth it.
 If you have the opportunity to live in a climate that your body prefers, do it!

 Preparing for Weather Pain